Eleven arrested for Covid breaches after protest march in Dublin

 Around 200 people were involved in the protests with some carrying banners and signs.
 Photograph: Alan Betson/The Irish Times

-Eleven people have been arrested and a number if others fined following a protest held in Phoenix Park and in Dublin city centre this afternoon.
+Eleven people have been arrested and a number of others fined following a protest held in Phoenix Park and in Dublin city centre this afternoon.

 In a statement gardaí said a group of protestors who had gathered at the Wellington Monument in the park then marched to city centre where arrests were made for “persistent and ongoing non-compliance with Public Health Regulations”.